Texas Travel Industry Recovery Grant Program

 Type of Incentive

-The TTIR Program was established to provide one-time reimbursement grants of up to $20,000 for the recovery of Texas businesses in the tourism, travel, and hospitality industaries that were negatively impacted due to COVID-19.
+The TTIR Program was established to provide one-time reimbursement grants for the recovery of Texas businesses in the tourism, travel and hospitality industries that were negatively impacted due to COVID-19.
 These one-time grants are to reimburse eligible costs to these qualifying businesses.

 Who Can Apply?

-Applicants in the travel, tourism, and hospitality industries (as determined by eligible NAICS code) who were negatively impacted by COVID-19 are able to apply.
+As in previous categories, applicants in the travel, tourism and hospitality industries (as determined by eligible NAICS code) who were negatively impacted by COVID-19 are able to apply in Category 6.
 Basic qualifying criteria for a prospective applicant includes, but is not limited to, the following:

 - In operation prior to January 20, 2020